commercetools/telefonistka/docs/argocd.md

 This feature is gated with the `argocd.allowSyncfromBranchPathRegex` configuration key.

-This example configuration will enable the "non main branch syncing" feature for PRs that only manipulate files under `env/staging/` folder:
+This example configuration will enable synchronising from a non-main branch feature for PRs that only manipulate files under the `env/staging/` folder:

 ```yaml
 argocd: